 Champions Corner is where recent tournament winners share a specific move or strategy that helped them emerge victorious.

-For this issue, we feature the now two-time WDC winner Nicolas Sahuguet.
+Here, we feature the now two-time WDC winner Nicolas Sahuguet.
 He shares his experiences on playing dirty and making friends at the WDC.